elasticio/elasticio.github.io/content/_developers/how-the-oauth2-process-works.md

 ![OAuth ask for permission](/assets/img/references/tokens-in-oauth2-components/oauth-ask-for-permission.png)

-In some other cases the **User** might need to log-in to the system and authorise:
+In some other cases the **User** might need to log-in to the system and authorize:

 ![OAuth login to Salesforce](/assets/img/references/tokens-in-oauth2-components/oauth-login-to-salesforce.png)